serolrom/Sergio/README.md

 I'm a happy husband (that's something not everybody can say).
 I'm my forty-something; while by no means athletic, I admit to being satisfied with my looks.
 Father of three (am I entitled to feel as some kind of super hero?).
-I live and work in Madrid.
+I live and work in Madrid, Spain.
 Overall I can't complain, it's fairly good to be me.

 This is surely not enough for you to get an idea about _who_ am I. Well, as they say, _tell me what are your hobbies and i'll tell you who you are_.